South Australian Greens: 2021 casual Legislative Council vacancy

 Robert Simms was preselected to contest the 2022 South Australian state election, but when Mark Parnell resigned from Parliament on 9 April, Simms was appointed to the state upper house on 4 May 2021.
 Tammy Franks became the parliamentary leader of the party.

 2022 state election

 Simms was re-elected to the state's upper house with a statewide Legislate Council vote of 9% and a swing of +3.2%.
 Sean Cullen-MacAskill received 13.5% of first preference votes in the seat of Adelaide.

 2022 federal election

 With Hanson-Young not requiring re-election in the middle of her six-year term, the party sought to double its upper-house representation.
 With a Senate swing of +0.99% and a total vote of 11.9%, Prof Barbara Pocock AM was elected as SA's newest senator.
 The party polled strongest in the Division of Adelaide, where Rebecca Galdies received 20.1% of first preference votes.

 2022 Bragg by-election

 To fill the seat vacated by Vickie Chapman, the party preselected Jim Bastiras as the candidate for the Bragg by-election.

+2026 state election

+With Robert Simms not requiring re-election, the party selected Melanie Selwood as their lead Legislative Council candidate.
+She was elected on a positive swing of +1.2% in the Legislative Council.
+Their second Legislative Council Candidate, Katie McKusker, came close to unseating Labor MLC Clare Scriven.
+She lost on the final count of statewide votes 44,019 votes to 54,070.
+The party gained a +1.3% swing in the House of Assembly, with Genevieve Dawson-Scott achieving 21.9% of first-preference votes in the Division of Heysen.
+In the Premier's seat, the Division of Croydon, Ruby Dolling finished second after preferences and made the 2CP count, achieving 26.0%.